algomo/knowledge-base/docs/docs/data-sources/Tags.md

 3. Pet Adoption Agency - user_role: Adopter / Rehomer
 4. Fitness App (with different apps for coaches and clients) - role: Coach / Client

+### Limitations
+TODO

 ## Summary
+The goal of tagged intents is to capture the branching structure of real-life interactive conversations, while stepping away from the strict behaviour of rule-based chatbots.
+Current state-of-the-art chatbots still tend to only excel at Question-Answering style conversations, where a single question is followed by a single answer.
+Our beta feature attempts to address this robotic conversation style, while giving you control of what information the chatbot should gather.

-Tags would be useful in any scenario where the answer to a question can be modelled in a branch structure, similar to the Kiehl's example above.
+Tags are most useful in scenarios where the answer to a question can be modelled in a branch structure, similar to the Kiehl's example above.
+If your customer service agents frequently need to ask specific questions with multiple choice styled responses before answering, this might be a feature that you could benefit from.
+To try out our beta feature, message us via the chat widget on our app, or on the bottom right of the screen.